artificially-ai/kaggle_toxicity/README.md

 ## Running with Docker

 You are expected to have a Docker engine installed on your MacBook or laptop.
+The Docker image contains the Kaggle datasets.
+So, there is no need to download it.

 1. ```docker run -d -v [path_to_hyperparams.json]:/data ekholabs/toxicity```
   * There is an example file under the ```examples``` directory.